vercel/next.js/examples/cms-prismic/README.md

 Go to the **Content** page, it's in the menu at the top left, then click on **Create new** and select the **author** type:

-- You just need **1 author document**.
+- You need **1 author document**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - For the image, you can download one from [Unsplash](https://unsplash.com/).

 Next, select **Post** and create a new document.

 - We recommend creating at least **2 Post documents**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - You can write markdown for the **content** field.
 - For images, you can download them from [Unsplash](https://unsplash.com/).
 - Pick the **author** you created earlier.